 The wind energy industry faces multiple challenges in California.

 It’s hard to find people who are just flat out against wind energy.
 As with real estate, attitudes seem to come down to location, location, location.
 That’s why three of the thorniest issues with wind are project siting, transmission (lines for the power produced), and the industry’s turbulent history with birds and bats.
-Some of those challenges are highlighted in this slide show, designed to accompany my two-part radio series.

 Last fall, even the National Audubon Society, one of the nation’s most stalwart protectors of winged creatures, published a position statement generally favorable toward wind power, calling it a “good news, bad news” proposition.
 The statement calls California’s Altamont Pass “notorious for killing many raptors, including golden eagles.”
 A 2003 study by the National Renewable Energy Lab calculated that on average, each turbine in the pass was claiming a bird about once every five years (0.19 birds/turbine/year) — but there are thousands of turbines in the pass, many older models that are more of a danger to birds.